Occupy Wall Street: "We are the 99%"

 The Occupy protesters' slogan "We are the 99%" referred to the income disparity in the US and economic inequality in general, which were main issues for OWS.
-It derives from a "We the 99%" flyer calling for OWS's second General Assembly in August 2011.
+The phrase gave the movement a very simple and very memorable way to show people and express a complex and critique of wealth concentration and a massively unequal political influence.
+By comparing most of the people in the United States with a small amount of economic elites, the slogan turned ideas about inequity into a different language that was widely understandable and politically powerful.
+It derived from a "We the 99%" flyer calling for OWS's second General Assembly in August 2011.
 The variation "We are the 99%" originated from a Tumblr page of the same name.
+That Tumblr page helped create a more personalized slogan by allowing individuals to share financial difficulties they were going through such as debt, unemployment, financial hardship, and housing insecurity.
+As a result, this phrase became more than just a statistical claim, serving instead as more of a collective statement of identity for people who felt excluded from economic and political power.
 Huffington Post reporter Paul Taylor said the slogan was "arguably the most successful slogan since 'Hell no, we won't go!'" of the Vietnam War era, and that the vast majority of Americans saw the income gap as causing social friction.
+Its success also reflected bigger and broader strategies of communication of Occupy Wall Street, which relied on short, repeatable language that could spread easily through signs, speeches, and different social media.
 The slogan was boosted by statistics which were confirmed by a Congressional Budget Office (CBO) report released in October 2011.
 Writing in 2022, historian Gary Gerstle says that the slogan "proved surprisingly appealing" in a nation that, during its neoliberal high point, often denounced ideas of class warfare.
+Because of this appeal, "We are the 99%" became a defining phrases in the movement Occupy Wall Street.
+This helped shape many things, such as public discussion of inequality, which went well beyond the protests themselves.